rakeshkota19/aws_saa/s3/kms.md

 - Key policy (similar to resource)
 - Every key has policy
-- Keys should have the prinipal to trust the account
+- Keys should have the principal to trust the account

 ## Demo
 - KMS -> Customer manged - create key
-- Define administrative permissions - used to manage key
+- Define administrative permissions - used to manage key (crud)
 - Define key usage permissions - used to define who can use key
 - Create policy
 - Key rotation can be enabled, by default not enabled
 - Keys are rotated generally once every year
--